joshhornby/joshhornby.github.io/_posts/2025-12-24-eval-testing-llms-in-phpunit.md

 }
 ```

 These catch format violations that the LLM judge might miss.
-A response can be semantically correct but still fail if it's too long or contains markdown that wouldn't make sense in a phone conversation.
+A response can be semantically correct but still fail if it's too long or contains Markdown that wouldn't make sense in a phone conversation.

 ## Model comparison tests